About the College

 Sample: Multiple Choice

 These questions are samples of questions that may appear on the exam.
-The actual exam contains 90 multiple choice questions that cover finance, management, marketing, information systems, accounting and supply chain analytics.
+The actual exam contains 90 multiple choice questions that cover finance, management, marketing, information systems and technology, accounting and supply chain analytics.

 1) In 1960, Johnson Company purchased a building for $100,000.
 In 2013, a real estate professional says the building has a fair value of $1,000,000.
 In 2013, a similar building down the street recently sold for $900,000.
 What value is reported for the building on the balance sheet at December 31, 2013?